pearu/f2py/doc/source/developers_guide.rst

-The fparser scripts folder contains a benchmarking script to assess the performance of the parser by generating a synthetic Fortran file with multiple subroutine and the associated subroutine calls.
+The fparser scripts folder contains a benchmarking script to assess the performance of the parser by generating a synthetic Fortran file with multiple subroutines and the associated subroutine calls.
 It can be executed with the following command::

     ./src/fparser/scripts/fparser2_bench.py